ni/arbitrary-session-management/README.md

    - [simple_measurement_with_device_communication](src/custom_instr_session_sharing/examples/simple_measurement/README.md)
    - [teststand_sequence](src/custom_instr_session_sharing/examples/teststand_sequence/README.md)

-4. Start the server and run the example workflows as described in the respective `README.md`.
+4. Start the server and run the example as described in the `README.md` files.

 Running the server and examples, it can be observed that the TestStand sequence uses the same instrument session throughout the workflow.
 In the setup section, the instrument session is created, and in the main section, the same instrument session is shared and used across both measurement steps.
 This demonstrates instrument session sharing among measurement plugins.